deadlydog/CloseZoomWindowsAfterJoiningMeeting/ReadMe.md

 Enjoy!

-## Versions
+## Changelog

-In addition to seeing the various versions on [the GitHub releases page](https://github.com/deadlydog/CloseZoomWindowsAfterJoiningMeeting/releases), you can also [view the release notes](ReleaseNotes.md).
+See what's changed in the application over time by viewing [the changelog](Changelog.md).

 ## Donate